Chainso/chanzobryan.com/about.md

 ## Hey there!

-I build scalable distributed systems and create AI that plays games.
+I build scalable distributed systems and create AI to master games.
 Passionate about reinforcement learning, performance optimization, and elegant solutions to complex problems.

 ## Background